alvinwan/UniExpect/README.md

 2. The "unittest" approach to testing antiquates manual, sandbox testing.
 Writing code in SQL could, for example, could benefit immensely.
 Each accidental table modification means you have to restart the session, copy in the data, and *then* try your code again.
-With UE, it's just one command.
+With UE, it's just one command: `expect test.sql`.

 See below for how to get started.